Your path to a healthier and happier life is waiting. Contact our team today to learn more.

 Obsessive-compulsive disorder, if left untreated, can all but destroy a person’s ability to function effectively in everyday life.
 A person may spend excessive amounts of time on his or her compulsions, leaving him or her unable to maintain social relationships and unable to perform at work, possibly resulting in job loss and financial strain.
 Depending on an individual’s obsessions, compulsions, and fears, he or she may avoid healthy activities, such as refusing to go to a physician’s office out of fear of germs, or may excessively perform healthy activities, such as washing their hands dozens of times per day.
 Restrictions that the individual imposes on him- or herself or others can cause internal anguish or severe family tension and dysfunction.
 In addition, people with OCD are at a higher risk of experiencing co-occurring mental health disorders and suicidal thoughts.

-Covington Behavioral Health Hospital is a 60-bed residential treatment center that provides personalized, comprehensive care for adult men and women, ages 18 and above, and geriatric patients who have experienced acute changes in their emotional and mental wellbeing and are in need of psychiatric stabilization.
+Covington Behavioral Health is a 104-bed residential treatment center that provides personalized, comprehensive care for adolescents ages 10-17, adults age 18 and older, and geriatric patients who have experienced acute changes in their emotional and mental well-being and need psychiatric stabilization.

-At Covington Behavioral Health Hospital, care for men and women who have been diagnosed with OCD is provided by multidisciplinary teams of talented and dedicated professionals, including psychiatrists, medical psychologists, nurses, nurse practitioners, social workers, counselors, activity therapists, and mental health technicians.
+At Covington Behavioral Health, care for people who have been diagnosed with OCD is provided by multidisciplinary teams of talented and dedicated professionals, including psychiatrists, medical psychologists, nurses, nurse practitioners, social workers, counselors, activity therapists, and mental health technicians.
 Among the members of our center’s staff who have specialized training are our full-time staff dietitian, social workers who are certified in gerontology, and physicians certified in forensic psychiatry and addictionology.

 Medication management: Some individuals with OCD may benefit from having certain prescription medications incorporated into their treatment plans at our center.
 Covington patients who meet this description will have the opportunity to meet with our psychiatrist and nursing staff on a regular basis to receive medication management services.

-Individual therapy: Patients have the opportunity to meet with a member of our social service staff (LCSW, LMSW, LPC, or PLPC) or nursing staff (RN or LPN) for an individual therapy session every day during their time in treatment at Covington Behavioral Health Hospital for OCD.
-Additional individual therapy sessions may be scheduled based upon patient need.
+Individual therapy: Patients in the inpatient program may meet with a member of our social service staff (LCSW, LMSW, LPC, or PLPC) or nursing staff (RN or LPN) for individual therapy as needed.
 Individual therapy allows patients to address issues that they may be hesitant to bring up during group sessions, provides them with one-on-one feedback and guidance from experienced professionals, and helps them to develop effective skills for managing the symptoms of OCD.

 - Activity groups